rayasalem/index/third_task/ReadME.md

 ## Description

-The Shape Display App is a web application built using HTML, CSS, and JavaScript.
+The Shape Display is a website  built using HTML, CSS, and JavaScript.
 It provides a user-friendly interface to select a shape (circle, square, or triangle) and a color (red, yellow, green, or blue), and then instantly displays the selected shape in the chosen color.

 ## Features